 Psychiatric inpatient hospital serving adults, children and adolescents.
 Programs include crisis stabilization, substance abuse detox, short term RTC, adolescent long term RTC and adult substance abuse Intensive Outpatient Program.
 Specialty programs based on individual treatment needs such as anxiety/phobias, depression, bipolar disorder, grief, adjustment disorders, anger management, impulse control disorders, inappropriate sexual behaviors.

-CBC of Central Florida is a non-profit agency charged with developing community-based services and supports for children and families served by the child welfare system in Orange, Osceola, and Seminole Counties.
+Embrace Families is a non-profit agency charged with developing community-based services and supports for children and families served by the child welfare system in Orange, Osceola, and Seminole Counties.

 This office provides programs for children, parents, groups and social events on bullying, drug awareness, internet safety, stranger safety, 911, navigating the dating years and more.